molily/molily.de/_posts/2019-02-03-testing-angular.md

 In the second step, we find the pending request using the [`HttpTestingController`](https://angular.io/api/common/http/testing/HttpTestingController).
 This class is part of the `HttpClientTestingModule`.
 We get hold of the instance by calling `TestBed.inject(HttpTestingController)`.

 The controller has several methods to find requests by different criteria.
-The simplest is `expectOne` which finds a request matching the given criteria and expects that there is exactly one match.
+The simplest is `expectOne`.
+It finds a request matching the given criteria and expects that there is exactly one match.
 In our case, we search for a request with a given URL of the Flickr API.

 ```typescript
 const searchTerm = 'dragonfly';